drupal/drupal/sites/all/README.txt

-This directory should be used to place downloaded and custom modules and themes which are common to all sites.
-Keeping contributed and custom modules and themes in the sites directory will aid in upgrading Drupal core files.
-Place contributed and custom modules and themes in the sites/all/modules and sites/all/themes directories respectively.
+This directory should be used to place downloaded and custom modules, themes and profiles which are common to all sites.
+Keeping contributed and custom modules, themes, and profiles in the sites directory will aid in upgrading Drupal core files.
+Place contributed and custom modules, themes, and profiles in the sites/all/modules, sites/all/themes, and sites/all/profiles directories respectively.